-Our information technology systems are subject to cyber security risks.
+Our information technology systems are subject to security risks.

 We rely on information technology systems to conduct business.
 Information security risks have generally increased in recent years because of the proliferation of new technologies and the increased sophistication and activities of cyber attackers.
 In addition, by utilizing third parties to perform certain business and administrative functions, we may be exposed to greater risk of data security breaches.
-Targeted attacks on our systems (or on systems of third parties that we rely on), failure or non-availability of a key information technology system or a breach in our security measures could result in theft, misuse, modification and destruction of information, including trade secrets and confidential business information, and cause business disruptions, reputational damage and third-party claims, any of which could have a material adverse effect on our business, financial condition or results of operations.
-While we have designed and implemented controls to restrict access to our data and information technology infrastructure, it is still vulnerable to unauthorized access through cyber attacks, theft and other security breaches, and these measures may not be adequate to ensure that our operations will not be disrupted, should such an event occur.
+Our information technology systems may be susceptible to damage, disruptions or shutdowns due to power outages, hardware failures, computer viruses, attacks by computer hackers, telecommunication failures, user errors, catastrophes or other unforeseen events.
+Any such event relating to our systems (or the systems of third parties that we rely on), could result in theft, misuse, modification or destruction of information, including trade secrets and confidential business information, and cause business disruptions, reputational damage and third-party claims, any of which could have a material adverse effect on our business, financial condition or results of operations.
+While we have designed and implemented controls to restrict access to our data and information technology infrastructure, it is still vulnerable to unauthorized access through cyber attacks, theft and other security breaches.
+These types of attacks have been attempted against our systems from time to time, and our protective measures may not be adequate to ensure that our operations will not be disrupted, should another such an event occur in the future.